dokinoki/safari-push-notifications/README.md

 # safari-push-notifications
-Classes for creating apple push notifications
+Classes for creating apple push notifications in PHP

 ## How to create push packages for your website